bweilers/Transfer-Learning-Asset-Prediction/README.md

 [Repo Link](https://github.com/dannynday/goup2) <br>

 ## Project Summary
 The objective of our project was to test the functionality of transfer learning to create a neural network machine learning model that could be applied to a variety of assets.
 To test this, we built a model that predicted winning positions on oil stocks, specifically ProShares Ultra Bloomberg Crude Oil (UCO).
-This model was trained on 43 features, including a variety of techinical indicators.
+This model was trained on 43 features, including a variety of technical indicators.
 We then saved the model and applied it to the crypto-currency markets, specifically looking some of the world's top exchanges and their native tokens (e.g. FTX/FTT, Binance/BNB, etc.)

 ## Questions